sebas2468pass/LazySOC.py/README.md

-Title:             LazySOC.py
+LazySOC.py
-Description:       The purpose of this tool is automating everyday mundane tasks of a SOC analyst.
+The purpose of this tool is automating everyday mundane tasks of a SOC analyst.
-    Author:           sebas
+Sebas
-    Version:           0.0.1
+0.0.1
-    Creation date:     May 02 2020
+May 02 2020

     Changes :
         Version 0.0.1 : Created the GUI